pascal-lab/Tai-e/README.md

 **Tai-e: A Developer-Friendly Static Analysis Framework for Java by Harnessing the Good Designs of Classics.**
 In Proceedings of the 32nd ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA '23), July 17–21, 2023, Seattle, WA, USA ([pdf](https://cs.nju.edu.cn/tiantan/papers/issta2023.pdf), [bibtex](CITATION.bib)).

+## How to Obtain Runnable Jar of Tai-e?
+The simplest way is to download it from [GitHub Releases](https://github.com/pascal-lab/Tai-e/releases).

+Alternatively, you might build the latest Tai-e yourself from the source code.
+This can be simply accomplished via Gradle (be sure that Java 17 (or higher version) is available on your system).
+You just need to run command `gradlew fatJar`, and then the runnable jar will be generated in `tai-e/build/`, which includes Tai-e and all its dependencies.

-## Including Tai-e in your Project
+## How to Include Tai-e in Your Project?
+Tai-e is designed as a standalone tool, but you also have the option to include it in your project as a dependency.

-Tai-e is available on Maven Central, allowing you to easily add it to your Java projects using Gradle, Maven, etc.
+It is available on Maven repositories, allowing you to easily integrate it into your Java projects using build tools such as Gradle and Maven.
+We maintain both stable and latest versions of Tai-e, and here are the corresponding coordinates in Gradle and Maven script formats:

-### Stable version
+### Stable Version

-* Gradle:
+For Gradle:

 ```kotlin
 dependencies {